Luteal Phase: Symptoms, Causes, And Hormones

 After ovulation, the luteal phase starts.
 The follicle that contains the egg from the follicular phase turns into something called the corpus luteum.
 When the corpus luteum grows, your progesterone levels rise.

 Progesterone peaks halfway through the luteal phase.
 The corpus luteum dissolves if there is no fertilized egg or implantation.
-This causes progesterone levels to drop.
+This causes progesterone levels to drop (learn more on your period and progesterone here).

 The luteal phase ends when your period begins.
 The first day of your period is the first day of the follicular phase, and the cycle starts over again.